Affordable Tucson Vet

 Low cost spay & neuter in Tucson.

-Weight-based pricing, performed in our own surgical suite by Dr. Nelson's veterinary team — never outsourced to a mobile partner.
-The base price includes the surgery and standard monitoring; take-home pain medication and an e-collar are optional add-ons, priced upfront.
+Spay and neuter performed in our own surgical suite by Dr. Nelson's veterinary team — never outsourced to a mobile partner.
+Every pet has a $35 wellness exam first (its own visit, priced separately) so we can confirm they're a good candidate for anesthesia.
+The surgery price on this page covers the day-of admit check, anesthesia, monitoring, and the procedure itself.
+Take-home pain meds and an e-collar are optional add-ons.

 What's promised